sihan416/Cube-Volleyball/README.md

 ## Reflection

 I think it turned out pretty well.
 I was actually trying to include full 3d movement, until I realized that made the game nearly impossible to play.
 I think if there was anything I really would change I would work on the actual assets abit more, maybe get a real net and a bit more physics when getting either the net case of out of bounds cases so the ball continues to move for a bit before resetting instead of instantly resetting as it does now.
+I also really wanted to add a score board, but that turned out to be far more difficult than I expected so I skipped that for now.

 The design document was clear in most aspects, the only ambiguity was how to deal with certain out of bounds rules.
 I generally stuck with known volleyball rules for those scenarios.